Skip to main content

 Use Cases

-• Generating email addresses for testing bulk-invite or notification flows
+• Generating email addresses for testing bulk-invite flows in Postman or automated form submissions

 Tips